Tradez-net/Tradez.Sqlite/README.md

 # Tradez.Sqlite
-Save your IB Flex Queries to a Sqlite database
+Save your IB Flex Queries to a Sqlite database.